The history of Nyborg

 By virtue of its central location, Nyborg Castle was chosen as the meeting place for the so-called Danehof, the country’s legislative and judicial assembly.
 Here, the king met with representatives of the church, the nobility and the people.
 The Danehof was the parliament of that time and served as

 the medieval Christiansborg in the days of the itinerant court or travelling kingdom.
-Danehof was held at Nyborg Castle until 1413.
+Danehof was held at Nyborg Castle from the middle of 1200 until 1413.
 In 1282, the Kingdom’s first constitution was signed at Nyborg Castle.

 During the reign of King Hans (1481–1513) and Queen Christine, Nyborg again became central to the royal power, and in 1525 – under Frederik 1 (1523–33) – the town was designated as a permanent royal town of residence.
 Christian III (1534–59) remodelled and extended Nyborg Castle and town, rendering it worthy of a new and strengthened royal power after the Reformation in 1536.
 Nyborg Castle was extended to include a splendid, new great hall, and a large tournament square (the current square) was built in front of the castle as part of an impressive mirror of princes intended to showcase the royal power.
 Christian III also built the King’s Quay so that the king and his entourage could arrive in style.